 1. SpiderOak Encryptr Password Manager

-MyPasswords is a free password manager which supports all the major OS including Linux, Windows, Unix and Mac OS.
+MyPasswords is a free password manager that supports all the major OS, including Linux, Windows, Unix, and Mac OS.
 This tool is super fast and doesn’t require any installation.
-It’s based on Derby database and provides AES encryption algorithm for storing your login credentials.
+It’s based on the Derby database and provides an AES encryption algorithm for storing your login credentials.

 3. Gnome Keyring and KWallet

 If you are looking for something that integrates well with Gnome and KDE desktop environment, these two free password managers are the right fit for the system.
 These community-driven best password managers let you store all the passwords smoothly.